A2Amir/A-B-Testing-Case-Study/README.md

 print(experiment_license_purchase) -> 0.0198
 ~~~

-For the first evaluation metric, download rate, there was an extremely convincing effect.
+**For the first evaluation metric, download rate, there was an extremely convincing effect.
 An absolute increase from 0.1628 to 0.1813 results in a z-score of 7.87, well beyond any standard significance bound.
 However, the second evaluation metric, license purchasing rate, only shows a small increase from 0.0195 to 0.0198 (following the assumption that only the first 21 days of cookies account for all purchases).
-This results in a p-value of 0.398 (z = 0.26).
+This results in a p-value of 0.398 (z = 0.26).**

+# 6. Draw Conclusions